sigma-epsilon/sigmaepsilon.math/docs/source/theory/linalg.rst

    is used.

+In other words, the matrix of a linear map tells how the basis vectors of :math:`V` can be composed as linear combinations of the basis vectors of :math:`W`.

-The important thing to note here that the matrix of a linear map depends on the linear map, and the bases of the vector spaces involved.
+The important thing to note here that **the matrix of a linear map depends on the linear map, and the bases of the vector spaces involved**.
 The matrix of a linear map is not an intrinsic property of the linear map itself, but rather a representation of the linear map with respect to a particular choice of bases. **This is the primary reason why the statement "a tensor is a multi-dimensional array" is incorrect.** A tensor is a multi-linear map (as it will be defined later), and a multi-linear map is not a multi-dimensional array.
 A multi-linear map can be represented as a multi-dimensional